elastx/elx-docs/content/en/docs/kubernetes/overview.md

 * Three worker nodes, one in each of our availability zones.
 Flavor: v1-c2-m8-d80

+### Minimal configuration
+* Three control plane nodes, one in each of our availability zones.
+Flavor: v1-c2-m8-d80
+* One worker node, Flavor:
+  v1-c2-m8-d80

-This configuration is the minimal configuration offered, scaling up and out as required is supported.
-Clusters using smaller flavors or fewer nodes are not supported by Elastx Kubernetes CaaS.
+This is the minimal configuration offered.
+Scaling to larger flavors and adding nodes are supported.
+Autoscaling is not supported with a single worker node.

 ## Good to know